-Istanbul Forex Festival to help increase Turkey's share of world markets
+Aim of first Istanbul Forex Festival was to help Turkey get a larger share of world markets

 ISTANBUL – The First Istanbul Forex Festival's aim was to enlarge Turkey's forex markets and increase its share of global markets, the event's organizer said on Sunday.